JonathanMagnan/ireviewapple.com/pages/documentations/appletv-competitors.md

 <img src="https://i.redd.it/an7tbzxpd3i31.png" width="200">

-The Amazon Fire TV plays the role of an influencer when the time comes to chose a movie or a tv show.
+The Amazon Fire TV plays the role of an influencer when the time comes to choosing a movie or a tv show.

 In other words, the menus are strongly geared toward showing Amazon Prime videos and contents.

 However, you will be able to find Netflix programming if you have a subscription apart.

-Just like the Apple TV+, the Fire TV Stick makes it a great option for a second TV or those with a Full HD resolution.
+Just like the Apple TV+, the Fire TV Stick makes it an excellent option for a second TV or those with a Full HD resolution.

-However the streamer doesn't offer a 4K resolution.
+However, the streamer doesn't offer a 4K resolution.

 ```
 Pros: